Make Music Day (and Make Music Liberty) is a free celebration of music around the world on June 21

-Launched in 1982 in France as the Fête de la Musique, it is now held on the same day in more than 700 cities in 120 countries.
-Eight years ago, the Fête de la Musique crossed the Atlantic with the debut of Make Music New York.
+Launched in 1982 in France as the Fête de la Musique, it is now held on the same day in more than 1,000 cities in 120 countries.
+Seventeen years ago, the Fête de la Musique crossed the Atlantic with the debut of Make Music New York.

 In recent years, other cities across the continent have launched their own Make Music celebrations.
-On June 21, 2015, 22 North American cities organized 2,714 free concerts at 839 locations… all on a single day.
+On June 21, 2023, 117 North American cities organized 4,791 free concerts… all on a single day.
 This year will be the 17th anniversary in the United States!
 Viva la France and Fête de la Musique!

-On Wednesday, June 21st – Liberty will join hundreds of cities in the US and throughout the world as we mark the beginning of summer with Make Music Liberty (hosted by the Liberty Arts Commission), a citywide, celebration of music open to all ages, all genres of music, and all skill levels.
+On Friday, June 21, Liberty will join hundreds of cities in the US and throughout the world as we mark the beginning of summer with Make Music Liberty (hosted by the Liberty Arts Commission), a citywide, celebration of music open to all ages, all genres of music and all skill levels.
 And, it’s all free.
-Throughout the day, you may hear music being performed on a sidewalk, a residential porch, the steps of a church, a parking lot, in one of Liberty’s city parks or at a public place of business which has volunteered to be a host venue.
-Currently (March 2017) Liberty is the ONLY location within 200 miles of the nearest similar event, so we expect a great turnout (again) this year!
+Throughout the day, you may hear music being performed on sidewalks, residential porches, the steps of a church, a parking lot, in one of Liberty’s city parks or at a public place of business that has volunteered to be a host venue.
+Currently, Liberty is the only Northland location (aside from Kansas City) that hosts Make Music Day!

-This is our Second year for Make Music Liberty and it takes community involvement to make it all happen – participation by musicians, businesses and public spaces to host performers, volunteers to keep things on track, and funding to advertise and promote the event.
-So PLEASE!
-Contact us and signup!
+This is our 9th year for Make Music Liberty and it takes community involvement to make it all happen – participation by musicians, businesses and public spaces to host performers, volunteers to keep things on track, and funding to advertise and promote the event.
+So please contact us and signup!

-Make Music Liberty is sponsored by the City of Liberty through the Liberty Arts Commission is the arts advocacy agency for the City of Liberty and is supported, in part, by the Liberty Arts Foundation based, 501(c)(3) not for profit organization supporting local arts).
+Make Music Liberty is sponsored by the City of Liberty.
+The Liberty Arts Commission is the arts advocacy agency for the City of Liberty and is supported, in part, by the Liberty Arts Foundation based, 501(c)(3) not-for-profit organization supporting local arts).

 Letter from our Director: